 - Toolbox: Open Meeting Law Part 3

 Charter School Employment Law

 Gain an understanding of the board member's role in oversight regarding key areas of employment law.
 Learn about at-will employment practices as well as understanding the laws regarding employment and student data practices.
-Jim Martin, a leading charter school attorney at Booth Law, will also guide you through areas of concern such as discrimination, retaliation and whistle blower protection.
+Jim Martin, a leading charter school attorney at Martin Law Firm PLLC, will also guide you through areas of concern such as discrimination, retaliation and whistle blower protection.

 Charter School Budget Basics

 Presented by Scott Brown and Kyle Knudsen of The Anton Group, learn the fundamentals of charter school finance.
 Gain an understanding of revenue streams and your responsibilities as board members to collaboratively develop, review and properly oversee your charter school budget.

 For individuals new to board service or charter schools, this will outline the key roles and responsibilities encapsulating fiduciary, strategic and generative aspects.
 Learn about key elements of practice from setting meeting norms, meeting quorum and the basics of being an effective board member.